Help for Those Suffering from PTSD and Substance Abuse

 In exposure therapy, individuals will talk with their therapist about the trauma repeatedly, which will help them gain control of their feelings and learn that these memories do not have to increase their feelings of fear and anxiety.
 Individuals will perform both desensitization and flooding exercises.
 These will help them work with less severe memories first (desensitization) or to work with many memories at once (flooding).

-Group therapy brings individuals with PTSD and substance use disorders together to discuss their trauma, substance abuse, and the feelings they have associated with both issues.
+Group therapy brings individuals with PTSD and substance use disorders together to discuss their trauma, substance use, and the feelings they have associated with both issues.
 Group therapy provides peer support, meaning that individuals can forge relationships with others in similar situations and learn from their experiences.

 Family and/or couples therapy can help loved ones understand why individuals experience the feelings and symptoms that are related to PTSD.
 In addition, family therapy can help to repair relationships that were damaged by addiction or PTSD.